nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 The user launches the app and retrieves the tasks which are saved under a local file using `Storage`.

 **Step 2**
-The user enters `clear all` into the command line.
+The user enters `clear done` into the command line.
 Method `Parser#parseCommand()` will be called to parse the command provided.

 **Step 3**
 A new instance of `ClearCommand` with `clearParam` initialized will be created.
 The `DeleteCommand#execute()` will then be called.